- Home

 The Higher Education Amendment of 1998 required schools to implement a Return of Title IV Refund Funds Policy when a Title IV (federal financial aid) recipient withdraws from school.
 A federal financial aid recipient is defined as a student who has received Title IV funds such as but no limited to Federal Pell Grant, Federal Supplement Educational Opportunity Grant, Federal Direct Loans, Federal Perkins Loan, and Federal Direct PLUS Loan.

-Title IV funds are awarded to students with the assumption that he/she will attend school for the entire term or payment period.
+Title IV funds are awarded to students with the assumption that he/she will attend school for the entire semester or payment period.
 As a federal financial aid recipient, it is important to understand that there is a unique refund schedule for your financial aid that differs from the university tuition and fee refund schedule.
-Students who completely withdraw from classes (dropping all courses) or students who began attendance and failed to earn a passing grade in at least one course offered over an entire term or payment period (known as an Unofficial Withdrawal) are subject to the Return of Title IV refund calculation as dictated by federal regulations.

 Determination Of Federal Aid Earned